 Barry Ward – Chairman

-Soon after I retired in 2008 I started volunteering at Sight Support Worthing, initially as a volunteer driver of the minibus (a role I still undertake and thoroughly enjoy) until six years ago when I was asked to join the Board of Trustees, and shortly thereafter I was asked to Chair the Board.
+In 2011 I started volunteering at Sight Support Worthing, initially as a volunteer driver of the minibus (a role I still undertake and thoroughly enjoy) until six years ago when I was asked to join the Board of Trustees, and shortly thereafter I was asked to Chair the Board.
 Being a volunteer means that I see a number of the members on a regular basis.
 Apart from being great fun, this also helps me in my role as a Trustee because I see and hear first-hand some of the issues members deal with and the support they would find helpful.
 Given that both roles are voluntary, I still have the freedom to commit time that fits in with my other interests and commitments.

 Frances Jacobs – Trustee

 I moved to the Worthing area at the age of 10 and have lived in the area ever since, being a medical secretary to several Worthing GPS for over 20 years.

 I have always been involved in voluntary work, both my husband and I help fund raising teams for our local hospices and I was a volunteer at The Bradbury Hotel for the blind in East Preston until it closed, following it’s closure I contacted Sight Support Worthing and I have been a volunteer since 2015.